 9. FEES, PAYMENTS, AND CHANGE ORDERS

 9.1.
 Fees and Payments.
 Customer will execute an Order Form which sets forth the specific terms and Services subscribed for by Customer during the Term.
-Customer agrees to pay all Fees due under any Order Form or otherwise under the Agreement.
-Unless alternative payment terms have been specified in the applicable Order Form, Customer shall pay all undisputed Fees: (a) on the invoice due date; (b) in advance, based on a quarterly Billing Cycle; and (c) by pre-authorized credit card.
-Customer, if paying by credit card, hereby gives its authorization for all payments required to keep its accounts current.
+Customer agrees to pay all Fees due under any Order Form or otherwise due under the Agreement.
+Unless alternative payment terms have been specified in the applicable Order Form, Customer shall pay all undisputed Fees: (a) on or before the invoice due date; and (b) in advance, based on a quarterly Billing Cycle.
+Customer may pay by ACH/EFT, check, or credit card.
+If paying by credit card, Customer hereby gives its authorization for all payments required to keep its accounts current.
 All credit card payments will normally be processed on the invoice due date.
-Customer is responsible for providing complete and accurate billing and contact information, including updates to User counts related to the Services, and for promptly reporting any changes to such information to Global Relay.
+Customer is responsible for providing complete and accurate billing and contact information, including updates to Account and User counts related to the Services, and for promptly reporting any changes to such information to Global Relay.

 9.2.
 Change Orders.
 Customer may request New Services from time to time during the Term.
 “New Services” are services that are materially different from or in addition to the Services described in the then-current Order Form(s).
-New Services may include, but not limited to, adding a new data type to be archived, adding ancillary Services, additional functionality, customization of support packages, the import of Legacy Data, or other requirements of Customer that alter the original scope of the Services (but do not constitute Work under Section 2.7 (Development Work).
+New Services may include, but not limited to, adding a new Data Type to be archived, adding ancillary Services, additional functionality, customization of support packages, Legacy Data Import, or other requirements of Customer that alter the original scope of the Services (but do not constitute Work under Section 2.7 (Development Work)).
 Customer may be required to execute a Change Order which sets out the New Services subscribed for by Customer, associated costs, scope, and any additional obligations, or effects on the Services set out in the then-current Order Form(s).
 New Services will be billable from the effective date of the Change Order at the standard Global Relay Prices unless otherwise specified therein.
 New Services will be coterminous with the Term for the existing Services.

 9.3.
-True-ups.
-Customer may increase its User subscriptions during the Term, provided that Customer promptly reports any increases in User counts to Global Relay.
-Global Relay may charge customer based on the greater of: (a) the minimum set out in Section 9.4 (Subscription Minimum); and (b) Customer’s actual User count.
-Global Relay reserves the right to perform a reconciliation of actual usage/User count versus ordered quantities of Customer’s Service/User subscriptions under the then-current Order Form(s) (“True-up”).
-Global Relay shall have the right to audit, and where applicable Customer agrees to make available, or provide access to, Customer’s records reasonably necessary to assist with the True-up.
-If, as a result of any such True-up or audit, Global Relay reasonably determines that Customer’s use of the Services has exceeded its subscription quantities, or where Customer has reported an increase in User subscriptions, Global Relay will make the pro-rated adjustments to the corresponding Fees from the start of such excesses or increases and invoice these Fees in the subsequent invoice(s) or in a separate True-up invoice.
+True-ups .
+Customer may increase its User and Account subscriptions during the Term, provided that Customer promptly reports any such changes to Global Relay.
+Global Relay may charge Customer based on the greater of: (a) the minimum set out in Section 9.4 (Subscription Minimum); and (b) Customer’s actual User and Account numbers.
+Global Relay will invoice Customer (subject to any applicable minimums) based on User and Account counts from Global Relay’s Systems and, where applicable, from Customer’s Microsoft Active Directory and/or other means provided by Customer to Global Relay, in good faith, within 10 business days of the end of each Billing Cycle, or as reasonably requested by Global Relay.
+Customer may not decrease the number of Users or Accounts below any minimum set out in an Order Form during the Term.
+Global Relay reserves the right, with Customer’s reasonable cooperation, to perform a reconciliation of actual usage/Account numbers versus then-current quantities of Customer’s Services, Users, or Account subscriptions under the then-current Order Form(s) (“True-up”).
+If, as a result of any such True-up, Global Relay reasonably determines that Customer’s actual use of the Services has exceeded its subscription quantities, or where Customer has reported an increase in Account subscriptions, Global Relay will make the pro-rated adjustments to the corresponding Fees from the start of such excesses or changes and invoice these Fees in the subsequent invoice(s) or in a separate True-up invoice.

 9.4.
 Subscription Minimum.
-Subject to Section 9.3 (True-ups), the initial User count stated in Customer’s Order Form or the average User count over the last 12 months (prorated if less than 12 months), whichever is higher, will be the minimum billable commitment of Customer unless otherwise agreed in writing by the parties.
+Subject to Section 9.3 (True-ups), the initial Account numbers stated in Customer’s Order Form or the average Account numbers over the last 12 months (prorated if less than 12 months), whichever is higher, will be the minimum billable commitment of Customer unless otherwise agreed in writing by the parties.

 9.5.
 Non-Payment.
 Any Fees due and owing by Customer under the Agreement (excluding solely any portion disputed in good faith) that are not received by Global Relay within 30 days of the invoice due date constitutes a Material Breach by Customer.
 Such overdue Fees are subject to a late fee of 1.5% per month, as calculated from the invoice due date until the date payment is received by Global Relay.
 Without limiting other remedies, if such default pursuant to this Section 9.5 (Non-Payment) is not promptly remedied to Global Relay’s reasonable satisfaction following Customer's receipt of written notice of non-payment, Global Relay reserves the right to suspend Customer’s access to any and all of the Services until Customer has paid in full such overdue Fees, plus a $200.00 reactivation fee.
 Global Relay will not be liable to Customer for any suspension of access to the Services made in accordance with this Section 9.5 (Non-Payment), and the Fees will continue to apply and accrue during any such suspension.
 Customer shall not be entitled by reason of set-off, counterclaim, abatement, or other similar deduction to withhold any amount due to Global Relay.